Prime and M\"obius correlations for very short intervals in $\mathbb{F}_q[x]$: Introduction

+For example, for $d$ odd and $p \equiv 1 \mod d$, take $f(x) = x^{d}$ (cf. Sections~\ref{sec:lack-cancellation-moebius} and \ref{sec:canc-chowla-sums}).
+Even more surprising, as noted in \cite{KR}, for $f(x) = x^{2p}$ there is complete lack of cancellation for the sum over the {longer} interval $I(f,1)$.
 In fact, either there is square root cancellation in both the Möbius sum as well as the Chowla sum, or there is essentially no cancellation whatsoever in either sum (cf. Theorem~\ref{thm:moebius-chowla-cancellation}.) \begin{thm} Let $f \in M_{d}(\fp)$ for $d \ge 2$, and let $h_{1}, \ldots, h_{k} \in \fp$ be distinct elements.
 Then one of the following occurs: either both

 holds, or both